FAQ

 If in doubt, check on the NHS website to see if your medical condition(s) or the medication you are taking means you cannot give blood.
 The donor form gives you the option to list any conditions you may have and/or medication you take in order to give those that need blood an informed choice.

-For members who have surgeries pending and have concerns about the potential need for a transfusion, we have created the Pre-op Consultation Pack to support them in their choices for alternatives to NHS donor blood and to educate them regarding their rights to absolute bodily autonomy.
-The following material is sent out to members as part of their Welcome Pack and is therefore available to use as soon as they subscribe to the service.
+For members with surgeries pending and concerns about the potential need for a transfusion, we created the Pre-op Consultation Pack.
+The material it contains supports them in their choices for alternatives to NHS donor blood, and educates them regarding their rights to absolute bodily autonomy.
+It is part of the Welcome Pack, which you can download from the Dashboard.
+The Pre-op Consultation Pack, which should be printed off and taken to the appointment with a copy of the member’s ADN, includes:

-• A Pre-op Guide for Members
+- Pre-op Guide for Members

-• A Pre-op Guide for Consultants
+- Pre-op Guide for Consultants

-• The NHS policy document for patients who refuse blood
+- The NHS policy document for patients who refuse blood

-• Access to an advocacy and representation helpline if things go wrong
+- Access to an advocacy and representation helpline if things go wrong

-• A follow up template document to email to the consultant in case matters are not resolved during the consultation appointment
+- A follow up template document to email to the consultant in case matters are not resolved during the consultation appointment

 Yes.

-In the event of an accident you will normally be taken to A&E. Private hospitals do not offer that facility, generally speaking and, where they do, they do not offer the service for children.
+In the event of an accident, you will normally be taken to A&E. Private hospitals do not offer that facility, generally speaking, and where they do, they do not offer the service for children.

 However, if you have elected to have surgery in a private hospital, you can make them fully aware of your treatment requirements in advance and allow them access to your personal health profile in case of an emergency.